warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 _Horchata and melon snow cones!
 Also pictured: our drivers licenses taped to our personal cups.
 It's typical at BRC to do this to make it easier on bartenders about to serve you alcohol_

 ![[PXL_20240831_012620873.MP.jpg]]
-_Taco-o-caT, whose sign indicates they're aware of the palindrome_
+_Taco-o-caT, whose sign indicates they're aware of the palindrome (nice)_

 ![[Screenshot_20240828-201708.png]]
 ![[PXL_20240829_020745717.MP.jpg]]
 _One of Serendipitea's shaded areas.
-Their iced tea made them one of my favorite camps_
+They served iced tea during the hot times of day which made them one of my favorite camps_

 ![[PXL_20240828_020600876.MP.jpg]]
-_Catmandu's shaded area at sunset_
+_Sunset in Catmandu's party dome.
+There is a DJ set on the table if you look closely_

 ![[PXL_20240827_201000806.MP.jpg]]
+_Vibes tbh_

 ![[PXL_20240827_083125156.MP.jpg]]
-_The view from atop an art car overlooking Esplanade (the innermost concentric circle around the Man.
-You'll notice the Man isn't in sight -- because this place is BIG_
+_After sunset: the view atop a mutant vehicle overlooking Esplanade (the innermost concentric circle around the Man.
+You'll notice the Man isn't in sight because this place is BIG -- it is probably obscured by one of the planets_

 ![[PXL_20240826_041222031.MP.jpg]]
 _A massive, mutant art car rumbling past Infinite Love_